-With this in mind, we decided to round up our top 20 tips on how to master the EQ, improve your mixes and feel confident when making mix changing decisions.
+With this in mind, we decided to round up our top 20 tips on how to master the EQ, improve your mixes and feel confident when learning how to use EQ in your mix.

 As covered in our previous blog about controlling bass in your mix, sub frequencies can be a real game changer.
 High passing can remove unwanted rumble, head room sapping sub frequencies and also clear up any potential build up of muddy frequencies.
 Bottom end rumble also has the potential to trigger compressors, especially when placed on the master causing your mix to duck.